ToJans/tojans.github.com/content/blog/haskell-s-controversial-FTP-proposal.md

 - We use `+` and `*`
 - We start from `0` and `1`

-So a Haskeller would extract this functionality, and as this is a common pattern, we'd call it a `Foldable` class instance.
+So a Haskeller would extract this functionality, and as this is a common pattern, we'd call it a `Foldable` type class instance.
 Code would look like this

 ```Haskell
 data Tree a = Node (Tree a) (Tree a)